Thank you so much for the awesome Anan experience. We talk about it everyday…

 When we arrive at the viewing platform, plan on settling in here for an extended stay of bear viewing and photography.
 The viewing platform is perfectly placed on a bluff above the bears’ favorite fishing hole.
 You’ll have the freedom to relax and move around the deck as you wish.
 There’s so much to look at, it’s difficult to decide which vantage point is the best!

-Your guide is right there to spot bears for you, answer question, and enhance your experience.
+Your guide is right there to spot bears for you, answer questions, and enhance your experience.
 There is a special photo blind right at creek level and we will make sure you are signed up for a unique chance to view bears at eye level.
-Spend your day soaking in this amazing place in the towering rainforest adjacent to a salmon filled stream.
+Spend your day soaking in this amazing place in the towering rainforest adjacent to a salmon-filled stream.